Head to Minnesota's Cuyuna Country for Mountain Biking, Lake Adventures and Mod Cabins

 Divers, paddlers, anglers and other outdoors-lovers now flock to the water.
 Mountain bikers cross the country for premiere trails that weave through hardwoods carpeting 200-foot hills that were once barren piles of rock and soil.
 Cuyuna's 30-some miles of singletrack loops earned a coveted silver-level Ride Center designation from the International Mountain Bicycling Association.
 Volunteers groom them even in winter for fat-tire biking in the snow.
 And a plan is in place to expand the trail network to 60-plus miles.

-True North is primed for the growth, adding five permanent canvas cabin tents with cots, bedside power stations and Internet this season.
+True North is primed for the growth, having added five permanent canvas cabin tents with cots, bedside power stations and Internet.
 Its original minimalist cabins from 2015 still feel like a splash of luxury after my day on the water.
 Inside mine, I find crisp air conditioning, plus charging stations and Internet.
 A mural adds an urban touch.
 And a shared shower and bathroom building nearby lets me wash off the iron-red dirt speckling my legs and clothing.

 The two rejuvenated mining towns of Crosby and Ironton beckon for dinner.
 Restaurants, bars and gear shops are within a short walk or bike ride via the paved Cuyuna Lakes State Trail or city streets.
-Just half a mile from my cabin, Red Raven bike and coffee shop in Crosby rents bikes and serves daily specials, such as deconstructed egg roll rice bowls and a grilled Cuban sandwich.
+Just half a mile from my cabin, Red Raven in Crosby rents bikes.
 A few blocks away, Cuyuna Brewing Company pours cold beer across the intersection from Iron Range Eatery, where you can get pizzas and lobster salad lettuce wraps.

 Back at Truth North, sunset pinkens the silver siding of the cabins, and fires crackle to life.
 Campers trickle back outside to share the day's adventures.
 "There are so many fish everywhere," says my neighbor Kealy Olson, who spent the day snorkeling and convinces me to swap my paddle for a mask and fins on the next visit.
 Her scuba-certified husband, Zane, ventured into deeper (and much colder) water, best explored in a wet suit.